 For $k=0$ (resp.\ $n=0$), we let $S_{g,n}:=S_{g,n}^0$ (resp.\ $S_g^k:=S_{g,0}^k$).
 Also, we let $S_g:=S_{g,0}$.
 The boundary of $S$ is denoted by $\dS$ and we let $\ring{S}:=S\ssm\dS$, so that $\ring{S}\cong S_{g,n+k}$.

-Let then $\cS$ be the category with objetcs hyperbolic surfaces and maps the embeddings of surfaces $S\hookra S'$ such that a $1$-punctured disc of $S$ is mapped in $S'$ either to another $1$-punctured disc or to a closed disc.
+Let then $\cS$ be the category with objects hyperbolic surfaces and maps embeddings of surfaces $S\hookra S'$ such that a $1$-punctured disc of $S$ is mapped either to another $1$-punctured disc or to a closed disc.